 My Sasquatch novel Cross Over was written here on my website in real time.
 I wrote and posted an episode every Friday here and in various Bigfoot groups across Social Media.
-The completed Sasquatch novel Cross Over has now been taken down for publication, it is no longer available for free here on my website.
+The completed Sasquatch novel Cross Over is now available on Amazon, it is no longer available for free here on my website.
 The next book in the Conversations With Sasquatch series, is book 3 The Awakening.
 It has taken Cross Over's place and is available to follow in real time here.

 Note: As of 2021 the policies of certain social media platforms such as FaceBook, Twitter and Google have become seriously suppressive in nature with their targeted algorithms and censorship.
 Unless they recant and apologize very soon, I will be removing their icons from my website and I will no longer advertise nor share any of my writings in whole on their platforms.
 Previously I was generously sharing each whole episode, but in the future I will only share a snippet that then leads back here to my website.
 Big Tech's abuse of power is wrong and disgusting.

 Thank you for reading Book 1 of CONVERSATIONS WITH SASQUATCH.
 If you have made it this far, then you are a believer and willing to journey along into the parallel universe of my second Sasquatch Novel Cross Over.
 You have looked into the Stone Without Time and know the future holds a promise of greater things for humankind.

 It is a Sasquatch saying that all barriers and all freedoms are self-created and/or self-imposed.

 It is on a generous diet of courage and wisdom that all great civilizations come to be.
 It is even on greater courage and wisdom that they are maintained and expanded upon through certainty and vigilance.